Riyad959/Riyad959/README.md

 <!---about me--->
 ## About Me
 I am a student of CSE completing my bachelor's.
 Currently conducting research in machine learning and AI as a student researcher.
-Also pursuing some open projects in Java or C. Furthermore practicing my skills in the field to obtain some new experience.
+Also pursuing some open projects in Python, Java or C. Furthermore practicing my skills in the field to obtain some new experience.

-I am happy to collaborate with some enthusiastic developers.
+I am happy to collaborate with some enthusiastic researchers or developers.

 <!---skills--->
 ## Skills